Learning Support Faculty

 The Learning Support Faculty occupies its own dedicated accommodation, which includes two teaching rooms, a small meeting room, and an office.
 The Faculty is well-resourced, having two small computer suites, interactive whiteboards, a wide range of curriculum resources, and excellent reading resources provided through funding from ‘Awards for All’ (The National Lottery).

-The following points summarise some of the key areas where the Learning Support Faculty provides support for pupils with individual learning needs:
+The following points summarise some key areas where the Learning Support Faculty provides support for pupils with individual learning needs:

 - Assessment of learners’ literacy skills, and general aptitudes and abilities